Sid Rosenberg: Career

-Rosenberg is known for his controversial and sarcastic humor as a host on many radio stations including, WAXY "790 The Ticket" in Miami, where he hosted his own morning show.
-He originally was paired with O.J.
-McDuffie, formerly a wide receiver with the Miami Dolphins; McDuffie resigned his position with the station in the summer of 2006.
+Rosenberg hosted his own morning show, WAXY 790 The Ticket in Miami, where he originally was paired with O.J.
+McDuffie, formerly a wide receiver with the Miami Dolphins.
+McDuffie resigned his position with the station in the summer of 2006.

 Rosenberg's jokingly self-given middle name "Arthur" is a reference to former baseball player Dave Kingman.
 When Hall of Fame sportscaster Bob Murphy gave the lineups for the New York Mets, he would always give Kingman's name as "David Arthur Kingman"; Rosenberg continues this running gag on the Sports Guys by using Arthur as everybody's middle name.